chimericdream/worldofpannotia.com/src/_magic_weapon_abilities/vicious.md

     special: []
   price: "+1 bonus"
   description: |
     When a vicious weapon strikes an opponent, it creates a flash of disruptive energy that resonates between the opponent and the wielder.
-This energy deals an extra 2d6 points of damage to the opponent and 1d6 points of damage to the wielder.
+This energy deals an extra {% die_roll 2 6 0 %} points of damage to the opponent and {% die_roll 1 6 0 %} points of damage to the wielder.
 Only melee weapons can be vicious.
 ---